agracyk2/Geo_flow_regularization_with_efficient_curvature/README.md

 This is the implementation of Geometric flow regularization in latent spaces with the efficient variations of curvature.

+Paper to be released late June.
 Code to be released at some point.
 Please contact me directly if you are interested in this code.